Pregnenolone - A Comprehensive Review for Health, Perimenopause, and Aging

 It was so depressing not to be able to walk!!

-I also still had these shots of adrenaline or cortisol about 4am.
+I also still had these shots of adrenaline or cortisol at about 4 am.

 My heart would race and I would slowly get back to sleep with CBD and magnesium glycinate.